0xhroot/anbox-installer/README.md

 this tool will install anbox latest version and if anbox having playstore glich this tool will fix it easily

+This tool works on both debian & arch based linux

 # [+] Installation

 $ git clone